DEI Benchmarks: Standards by Industry

 If you’re a business leader or any decision-maker at an organization, your leadership can help create an inclusive and welcoming space for all team members.
 Benchmarking is part of the equation, but for a robust DEI strategy, you also need metrics and support.
 You may need training and certification.

-Diversio is the global leader in complete DEI solutions.
+Diversio is the global leader in complete people analytics and DEI solutions.
 Diversio gathers metrics about your company and benchmarks that data using a proprietary dataset of more than 21,000 companies from across the globe.
 This dataset is simply not available anywhere else and reflects the current work Diversio is doing to accurately gather information about each company.

 Our large dataset of companies means we have one of the largest global Diversity Equity, and Inclusion benchmarks and also the industry-specific benchmarks you need.
 In addition to benchmarking, Diversio offers Diversio Training, Diversio Certification, and more.
-Explore how we can help your organization today and book a demo to see for yourself the difference Diversio can make.

 Diversio DEI Expert